-&lt;sup>1 These services may be developed concurrently with a boutique hotel or in a subsequent development phase.
+1 These services may be developed concurrently with a boutique hotel or in a subsequent development phase.

-- 5. Temporary Outdoor Sales.
-This use may include a temporary farmers market.
-For the sale of seasonal merchandise, this use shall not exceed 90 days.
-For the sale of non-seasonal merchandise, this use shall not exceed 14 days. - 6.
-Veterinary Clinic.
+- 7. Veterinary Clinic.
 Rooms containing cages or pens are not permitted to have windows, doors, or other penetrations on exterior walls.
 Areas designated for holding, boarding, or grooming pets are limited to no more than 15 percent of the gross floor area.
-Outside boarding is prohibited. - 7.
+Outside boarding is prohibited. - 8.
 Wireless Communications Facilities.
-Except as otherwise provided in this Section, the provisions of Section 1-703 [Permitted Telecommunications Facilities] of the Zoning Ordinance, as well as all definitions in the Zoning Ordinance pertaining thereto, apply.
+Except as otherwise provided in this Section, the provisions of Section 1-700, "Telecommunications Towers and Antennas," of the Zoning Ordinance, as well as all definitions in the Zoning Ordinance pertaining thereto, apply.
 Mounted antennas may be located on mixed use and non-residential buildings.
-Unless towers are stealth towers, towers are permitted with a Conditional Use Permit.
-All towers are subject to the height restrictions and Conditional Use Permit requirements set forth in Section 1-703 of the Zoning Ordinance (i.e. Section 1-703 A.3 specifically related to Maximum Height).
+Unless towers are stealth towers, towers are permitted subject to approval of a Conditional Use Permit.
+All towers, including stealth towers, must comply with applicable setback requirements and with the height restrictions and Conditional Use Permit requirements set forth in Subsection 1-703(A)(3), "Maximum Height," of Section 1-703 of the Zoning Ordinance.).